 We were allowed to have:

-- Homemade bone broth with added or for protein and coconut oil or ghee for fat and calories
+- Homemade bone broth with added or for protein and coconut oil (use the code STEWARDSHIP to get 10% off) or ghee for fat and calories

 - 16 ounces green juice or 16 ounces “Bieler’s Broth” (see below) 2x/day